UoA-CARES/cares_reinforcement_learning/docs/user_guide/plotting.md

 This guide covers the CARES RL plotting CLI utility, which can plot data from one task, multiple tasks, or explicit run directories.
 It supports multi-panel figures, dual y-axes, and a wide range of customization options.

+By default, single-panel figures use a more spacious layout, while multi-panel figures and combined task comparisons use a compact publication-oriented layout.
+Individual figure dimensions and font sizes can be overridden from the command line.

 ## Command Overview

 ```text